 Can I switch a class I created in the updated experience back to the previous experience?

-Classes created in the updated self-paced experience cannot be switched back to the previous experience.
-Once a class is created using the updated format, it will continue to use that experience.
+Classes created or updated to the new self-paced experience cannot be switched back to the previous experience.
+Once a class uses the updated format, it continues to use that experience.

 How will I know if my class is using the updated experience?